thr3343/VulkanModAlt/README.md

 <div align='center'>

-(Reverted from V2.2 due to perf regression from new translation method shader, which was physically slower and increasing GPU load/overhead)
+~~(Reverted from V2.2 due to perf regression from new translation method shader, which was physically slower and increasing GPU load/overhead)~~

+Overhead issue mostly fixed with New translation method now

+(However the old method is still slightly faster due to less Shader Ops AFAIK)

 [![Logo](https://media.discordapp.net/attachments/963349566839738369/969920960373334076/Vlogo.png?width=200&height=200)](#)